jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 JJ

-##### Procedures to Procedures, Objects to Object
+##### Commands to Commands, Objects to Object

 `<< rule rich >>`

 < 2008-10-12 I am not sure I should impose this rule or not >

-Procedures can be tied only to procedures.
+Commands can be tied only to commands.

 ![](images/7.%20Commands%20Ideas.060.png)